 The discharger must comply with all conditions of these waste discharge requirements.
 A responsible party has been designated in the Order for this project, and is legally bound to maintain the monitoring program and permit.
 Violations may result in enforcement actions, including Regional Board orders or court orders requiring corrective action or imposing civil monetary liability, or in modification or revocation of these waste discharge requirements by the Regional Board.
-(Wat.
-Code, §§ 13261, 13263, 13265, 13268, 13300, 13301, 13304, 13340, and 13350).
+(Water Code, Sections 13261, 13263, 13265, 13268, 13300, 13301, 13304, 13340, and 13350).
 Failure to comply with any waste discharge requirement, monitoring and reporting requirement, or other order or prohibition issued, reissued or amended by the Los Angeles Water Board or State Water Resources Control Board is a violation of these waste discharge requirements and the Water Code, which can result in the imposition of civil liability.
-(Wat.
-Code, § 13350, subd. (a).)
+(Water Code, Section 13350, subdivision (a).)